-In order to ``invert'' this equation, we make use of the Mellin transform.
-A comprehensive and historical work about Fourier and Mellin transforms can be found in \citet{titchmarsh1937introduction}, and a simple application to the computation of the density of the product of two random variables can be found in \citet{epstein1948some}.
+In order to ``invert'' this equation, it is natural to make use of the Mellin transform.
+A comprehensive and historical work about Fourier and Mellin transforms can be found in \cite{titchmarsh1937introduction}, and a simple application to the computation of the density of the product of two random variables can be found in \cite{epstein1948some}.